dWALIDb/CPU-implementation-with-VHDL/README.md

 hello,
-this is my final year project, it is an 8 bit CPU with VHDL using structural modeling.
+this is my final year project, it is an 8 bit CPU with VHDL using structural modeling,copy all the files if you need to.
 I liked the architecture of CPUs in a lecture last semester so i decided to implement on myself!
-The top level design is "W8.qpf" you may change the generic in "W8.vhd" to your mif file directory To initialize the ram with your instructions.
+The top level design is "W8.qpf" you may change the generic in "W8.vhd" to your mif file directory, o initialize the ram with your instructions.
 In the "(dis)assembler" file i created an assembler/disassembler using C++, all the instructions are in the library "assembler_data.h".
 The main file in that directory carries the assemble , the generateMIF and the dissassemble methods.
 The assemble method takes two areguments, one is the input file to read the assembly from, the other argument is the file to output the machine code to.